Asbestos Exposure in Chemical Plants

 Asbestos was used so frequently in industrial settings due to its low cost.
 Even when doctors began warning of cancer and other risks of exposure to the mineral as early as the 1930s, owners of chemical plants continued using it, even though safer, but more expensive, insulation materials were available at that time.

-Asbestos is especially toxic when it is cut, grinded, sawed or simply worn or damaged because of age or overuse.
-When crumbled or broken or when it is in a less-than-perfect state, asbestos releases tiny fibers that filter into the air.
-Anyone working close by is likely to ingest or inhale the fibers, which then can embed themselves in the chest area and cause long-term pulmonary damage.
-The potential result is chest pain, breathing difficulties, cough and a variety of other painful symptoms.
-Some people develop cancerous tumors or a rare cancer known as mesothelioma.
+Asbestos is especially toxic when it is cut, ground, sawed or simply worn or damaged because of age or overuse.
+When crumbling or broken, asbestos releases tiny fibers into the air.
+Anyone working close by is likely to ingest or inhale the fibers.
+Exposure can cause some people to develop a rare cancer known as mesothelioma.

 In many cases, plant owners were warned of asbestos hazards, especially by company doctors who observed signs of pulmonary distress in workers who encountered asbestos regularly.